 Let’s get this out of the way: Macs are not ideal for gaming.
-If you want a computer primarily to play games, you will be better off with a custom-built Windows tower.
+If you want a computer to mainly play video games, you’ll be better off with a Windows tower.

-We’re here to show you which ones can be called true Apple gaming computers and which ones you should stay away from.
+We’re here to show you which ones are true Apple gaming computers and which ones you should stay away from.
 And it doesn’t matter whether you’re looking for a laptop or a desktop.
 We cover both.

-Most articles covering the best gaming Macs simply list the different options available and conclude that you should:
+Most articles covering the best Macs for gaming settle with listing all the models available and conclude the obvious:

-- Get the Mac with the most expensive graphics card you can.
+- And get the Mac with the most expensive graphics card you can afford.

 Expand to see the specs of every machine we tested